elastic/apm-pipeline-library/vars/README.md

   }
 ```

-TODO: as soon as ARM and MacOS are ephemerals then we need to change this method
+TODO: as soon as macOS workers are ephemerals then we need to change this method

 ## isTag
 Whether the build is based on a Tag Request or no